mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/epistemology.md

 * Logos = a detailed description that is uniquely true of that object.
 That is a necessary condition for having any thought about X, but it is not sufficient for turning a true thought into a piece of genuine knowledge.

+## Knowledge and Ideas

+* What is known must be true; knowledge can only be of what *is*.
+* If knowledge must be knowledge of what *is*, and only an Idea utterly *is*, then knowledge must be knowledge of Ideas.
+* If there is anything at the opposite pole from an Idea, something that utterly *is not*, that is totally unknowable.
+Most things are only partly F for any given idea F, so they are a mix of knowable and unknowable, and thus are objects of thought (doxa) as apposed to knowledge.
+* Knowledge and thought are powers (dynameis), just as sight and hearing are powers.
+Powers do not have colors or shapes by which we can tell one from another.
+‘In the case of a power I look only at what it is concerned with and what it does to it, and by reference to that I call each the power it is.’
+Sight is a power to discriminate color, and hearing a power to discriminate sound: it is the difference between the objects, color and sound, that distinguishes these two powers from each other.
+Similarly, the difference between knowledge and belief is to be determined by noting the differences between the two kinds of object with which they deal.
+* Doxa (thought) has the visible world as its realm.
+It has 2 different forms and 2 different objects.
+One form is imagination, whose objects are shadows and reflections; another form is belief, whose objects are the living creatures about us and the works of nature or of human hands.
+* The realm of gnosis (knowledge) is also divided in 2.
+Knowledge par excellence is noesis, or understanding, whose object is the Ideas that are the province of the philosopher.
+But there is also another kind of knowledge, typical of the mathematician, to which Plato gives the name *dianoia*.
+The abstract objects of the mathematician share with the Ideas the characteristic of eternity and unchangeability: they belong to the world of being, not of becoming.
+But they also share a characteristic with ordinary terrestrial objects, namely they are multiple and not single.
+The geometer's circles, unlike the Ideal Circle, can intersect with each other.
+* The philosophical method is called by Plato ‘dialectic’.
+It treats assumptions not as first principles, but literally as hypotheses, like stepping stones or starting points on a journey up to an unhypothetical first principle.
+Having grasped this principle, dialectic goes into reverse and, keeping hold of what follows from the principle, finally comes down to a conclusion.
+* What is it to have knowledge of an Idea, and how such knowledge is acquired is never explained.
+Other dialogues (the Phaedo, the Meno)—put forward a startling suggestion to fill this gap.
+Knowledge of Ideas is essentially recollection of acquaintance in an earlier, more spiritual life.